Here you can see some recent publications from SIRG members and projects.

 Eklund, Lina (2015) Considering Co-Players: Implications for research and design.
 In Proceedings of the 10th International Conference on the Foundations of Digital Games (FDG 2015). eklund_coplayers

 Eklund, Lina (2015) Focus group interviews as a way to evaluate and understand game play experiences.
 In Game Research Methods: An Overview.
 Edited by Petri Lankoski and Staffan Björk, ETC-Press

-Strååt, Björn, Fredrik Rutz, and Magnus Johansson (2014) Does Game Quality Reflect Heuristic Evaluation?: Heuristic Evaluation of Games in Different Quality Strata.
-International Journal of Gaming and Computer-Mediated Simulations (IJGCMS) 6.4 (2014): 45-58.
+Strååt, B., Johansson, M and Rutz, F. (2014) Does Game Quality Reflect Heuristic Evaluation?.
+Journal: International Journal of Gaming and Computer-Mediated Simulations 4(6): 45-58

 Jonsson, Fatima and Lundmark, Sofia (2014) An interaction approach for norm-critical design analysis of interface design.
 In CaTaC’14: Culture, Technology, Communication: Celebration, Transformation, New Directions, 2014.

 Johansson, Magnus, Verhagen, Harko, Åkerfeldt, Anna and Selander, Staffan (2014) How to design for meaningful learning.
 In 8th European Conference on Games Based Learning ECGBL 2014 Berlin.

 Eklund, Lina and Johansson, Magnus (12/2013) Played and Designed Sociality in a Massive Multiplayer Online Game, Eludamos, 7(1):35-54.
 Full text